puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 - Upgrading is now handled by the installer, which will detect whether or not a previous version of PE is present and will then run in "install" or "upgrade" mode as appropriate.
 - After upgrading your puppet master server, you will not be able to issue orchestration commands to PE 2.x agent nodes until they have been upgraded to PE 3.2.
 The version of the orchestration engine used in PE 3.x is incompatible with that used by PE 2.x.
 - For PE 3.0 and later, URLs pointing to module files must contain `modules/`, as in `puppet:///modules/`.
-- PE 3 uses Ruby 1.9 which is stricter about character encoding than the previous version used in PE 2.8.
-If your manifests contain non-ASCII characters they may fail to compile or behave unpredictably.
-When upgrading, make sure manifests contain only ASCII characters.
-For more information see the [release notes](./appendix.html#puppet-code-issues-with-utf-8-encoding).
 - On AIX 5.3, as in PE 2.8.3, puppet agents still depend on readline-4-3.2 being installed.
 You can check the installed version of readline by running `rpm -q readline`.
 - On AIX 6.1 and 7.1, the default version of readline, 4-3.2, is insufficient.
 You need to replace it *before* upgrading by running: